 Vocabulary: Students will watch and learn the new vocabulary in Blackboard on a weekly basis.
+Students are expected to practice signing the new vocabulary.

 Vocabulary Quizzes: Students will have weekly quizzes which will be administered via Blackboard.
 There will be a time limit for quizzes.